nick27liberatto/nick27liberatto/README.md

 ### 💻 Current at

-- Intern at Terminal de Contêineres de Paranaguá: Working with DevOps and AWS.
+- Intern at Terminal de Contêineres de Paranaguá: Working with DevOps.
 - Fourth Semester of a Three and a Half Years Bachelor Degree about Systems of Information.

 ### 📖 Studying about

+- Kubernetes
-- JavaScript
+- Ansible
-- Express
+- Bash Shell
-- NodeJS
+- System Design

 ### 👾 Known Technologies